 Worthiest Coral Reef Conservationist: Vera H., 14 and a rising sophomore at W.B.
 Ray High School in Texas, U.S., for her comment on What’s Your Climate Career Ambition?

-Best Real Business Connection: Zizhou P. for his comment on Behind the Scenes: The Science of Moviemaking.
+Best Real Business Connection: Zizhou P., 18 and a senior at St. George’s School in Rhode Island, U.S., for his comment on Behind the Scenes: The Science of Moviemaking.

 Most Entertaining Writing Style: Eric S., a student from Michigan, for his comment on the podcast A Virtual Reality for Nervous New Drivers.